-Why homeostasis is important
+Why is homeostasis important?

 Physiologist Walter Cannon coined the term "homeostasis" in the 1920s, expanding on previous work by late physiologist Claude Bernard.
 In the 1870s, Bernard described how complex organisms must maintain balance in their internal environment, or "milieu intérieur," in order to lead a "free and independent life" in the world beyond.
 Cannon honed the concept, and introduced homeostasis to popular audiences through his book, "The Wisdom of the Body" (The British Medical Journal, 1932).
-[The 7 Biggest Mysteries of the Human Body]

 Hailed as a core tenet of physiology, Cannon's basic definition of homeostasis remains in use today.
 The term derives from Greek roots meaning "similar" and "a state of stability."
 The prefix "homeo" stresses that homeostasis doesn't work like a thermostat or cruise control in a car, fixed at one precise temperature or speed.
 Instead, homeostasis holds important physiological factors within an acceptable range of values, according to a review in the journal Appetite.

 The human body, for example, regulates its internal concentrations of hydrogen, calcium, potassium and sodium, charged particles that cells rely on for normal function.
 Homeostatic processes also maintain water, oxygen, pH and blood sugar levels, as well as core body temperature, according to a 2015 review in Advances in Physiology Education.